progressdb/ProgressDB/docs/public/v_0_2_0/service/installation.md

 # Installation

-ProgressDB can run on the most minimal of hardware - the build file comes to ~50mb.
+ProgressDB is lightweight and efficient, with a build size of just ~50MB.
-- Your usage expectations determine the hardware requirements, read [Benchmarks](/benchmarks) to estimate what you need.
+- Hardware requirements depend on your workload—see our [Benchmarks](/docs/benchmarks) to estimate what you’ll need.
-- At outmost simplicity a 512mb ram, 1gb of disc space, 1vcpu should be enough for a 100RPS situation.
+- For basic use (e.g., handling 100 requests per second), a setup with 512MB RAM, 1GB disk space, and a single vCPU is often sufficient.

 ## Docker (recommended)
 ```sh